jamessturges/metroid-password-tools/README.md

-# metroid-password-tools
+# Metroid Password Tools
-Script for viewing and manipulating passwords in Metroid.
-Meant for use with [Mesen](https://www.mesen.ca/) and utilizes it's Lua scripting feature.
+Metroid Password Tools is a script for viewing and manipulating passwords in Metroid.
+Meant for use with [Mesen](https://www.mesen.ca/) and utilizes its Lua scripting feature.

-With this tool, you can see everything that goes into a Metroid password, and manipulate it on-the-fly.
+With this tool, you can see every variable that goes into a Metroid password and manipulate them on-the-fly.

 Run the script by opening Metroid inside of Mesen > Debug > Script Window > File > Open

 ## Password Pane
 Shows a real-time generated password for your current game.
-Creates passwords authentic to how Metroid itself generates them, including the pseudo-encryption utilizing the shift byte.
+Creates passwords identically to how Metroid itself generates them, including the pseudo-encryption that utilizes the shift byte.

 ### Freeze button
 Freezes the password and prevents newly-generated passwords from overwriting it.